Electronic timestamping: definition and use

 Is a system timestamp enough?

-No. A local timestamp can be altered.
+No. A local timestamp can be modified.
 Only a trusted third party has probative value.

-Do I have to pay for qualified timestamping?
+Do you have to pay for qualified timestamping?

-Generally included in professional plans on signature platforms.
+Generally included in professional plans of signature platforms.

 Does timestamping expire?